BlackDice/scent/readme.md

 #### Start the engine

 Now when your engine is pumped up with systems, you can start it.
 It will call all system initializer functions to let them do their setup.
-There is currently no way how to actually stop the engine since it would essentially stop game and that's hardly ever required.
+There is currently no way how to actually stop the engine itself, but you can simply stop invoking update cycles if necessary.

 	engine.start done

 Argument `done` is here to support asynchronous operations.
 When everything is loaded and ready, it will be called in error-first callback style.
-How to make a asynchronous system will be cleared now.
+System can be made asynchronous using an injections.

 #### Injections for system

-You may have heard about term *dependency injection* lately (especially in connection with some popular web frameworks).
+You may have heard about term *dependency injection*.
 It's rather simple but powerful idea.
 Scent engine provides this to power up systems more easily.
 As you may have noticed earlier, system initializer function isn't initially expecting any arguments.
 Since each system is different and has different needs, it would be cumbersome to have fixed arguments in there.

-	System 'powerful', (engine, done) ->
+	System 'powerful', (engine) ->

-Engine simply analyzes the name of arguments you have written in there and when invoking the initializer function, it will provide actual values that are connected to these names.
+Engine will analyze the name of arguments you have used for function declaration and provide configured values upon its invocation.
 Order of the arguments or their number doesn't matter here.

-Shown arguments are only two built-in injections.
-As you may have guessed, `engine` injection simply provides instance of engine where system was added.
-When you use `done` argument, your system becomes asynchronous.
-Be sure to call this callback or your engine will never start.
+There are two injections that are provided for you by default.
+First can be seen in example above, it's engine instance.

+##### Asynchronous system

+Second built-in injection is named `done` and once used in system initializer arguments, it marks the system as *asynchronous*.
+It is expected from you to call this callback whenever the system is ready.

+	System 'async', (done) ->
+		makeAsyncCall(done)

+Callback is error-first style and in case you pass anything truthy there, it will interrupt engine start and the result is propagated to callback from `start` method.
+Any arguments beside first one are ignored (at least for now).

+Please note that once the engine is started, adding asynchronous system doesn't propagate its *done* state anywhere.
+You would have to ensure this on your own.
+Thus we recommend adding all asynchronous systems before engine is started.

 #### Extensible engine

 Now it's time to go deeper as so far the engine is nice, but not that powerful as it can be.
 There are numerous extensions available and you can write your own too.
 Extension is simple function that is called by engine during its initialization.
 When that happens ?
 Look at the following code.

-	engine = Engine (engine, extend, provide) ->
+	engine = Engine (engine) ->
 		# Here goes any extensions and setup

-Passed function is called immediately with created engine instance (among other two), except it is not frozen yet in here.
-You can do anything you like in here with the engine instance.
-However once this function ends, your engine is locked and cannot be extended further.
+Passed function is called immediately with created engine instance except it is not frozen yet in here.
+You can do anything you like with the engine instance.
+Once this function ends, engine instance is frozen and cannot be extended further.

-##### Extensions

-You can extend engine instance directly, but there is another more proper way.

-	myExtension = (engine, internals) ->
-	extend myExtension

-As you may see, there is added value to this.
-You are getting mysterious `internals` argument.
-You may not need it for every extension, but it contains some of the private variables and functions that are normally hidden from the outside world.
+Return value of engine initialization function is not important, but if you return array, it is assumed to be list of system initializers and it is handed over to `addSystems` method.

 ##### Custom injections

-During engine initialization you can call `provide` function passed in arguments as shown above to actually setup your own injection for system initializers.
+During engine initialization you can call `provide` function passed in arguments to actually setup your own injection for system initializers.

+	engine = Engine (engine, provide) ->
 		provide 'app', appInstance

 Name defined here corresponds to the name of argument you need to use in your system initializer function.
 You can specify any static value that you want to provide, eg. object with shared settings that some systems might need.

 If you specify function, it will be called every time when some system asks for such injection.
 You are expected to return some value that will be actually injected into the system.

-	setupFunction = (systemInitializer, done) ->
+	setupFunction = (engine, systemInitializer) ->
-		# Use done callback if operation is async
-		getAsyncConfigForSystem systemInitializer[ @@name ], done

-		# Or you can return value directly if you have it available
+		# Returned value is passed to system initializer
 		return getConfigForSystem systemInitializer[ @@name ]

 	engine = Engine (engine, provide) ->